-Beeta Baghoolizadeh – Founder and DirectorBeeta Baghoolizadeh (PhD, University of Pennsylvania) is an Assistant Professor of History and Africana Studies at Bucknell University.
-She is currently working on her book project, tentatively titled, The Color Black: Enslavement and Erasure in Iran, 1800-1979.
-The Color Black draws on visual, textual, and spatial sources to examine how the term “black” came to take on different meanings throughout each phase of abolition, emancipation, and the lasting legacies of slavery.
+Beeta Baghoolizadeh – Founder and DirectorBeeta Baghoolizadeh (PhD, University of Pennsylvania) is an Assistant Professor of History and Critical Black Studies at Bucknell University.
+She is currently working on her book project, tentatively titled, The Color Black: Enslavement and Erasure in Iran.
+The Color Black draws on visual, textual, and spatial sources to examine how the term “black” came to take on different meanings throughout each phase of abolition, emancipation, and the lasting legacies of enslavement.
 Dr. Baghoolizadeh is the director of the Ajam Digital Archive and the artist behind “Diaspora Letters.”
 She serves as the Resident Historian for the Collective for Black Iranians.

 Matilda Melkonian – Assistant CuratorMatilda Melkonian is an assistant curator for the Ajam Digital Archive, currently double majoring in History and Arabic at Bucknell University (’22).
 Born and raised in New York City with an Italian mother and a father of Armenian descent, Matilda has always been intrigued by her own family history.
 After college, she hopes to pursue a career in immigrants’ rights in New York City.